-Middle-aged, small-town widow Hattie Burns is angered when a friend's daughter is killed by s stray bullet in a gangland shootout at a local speakeasy and confronts the mayor, who is running for re-election, about closing the illegal operations down.
-When he brushes her off as only a woman, other women at the rally, draft her as a candidate with best-friend Ivy as campaign manager and female voters go on a "Lysistrata"-like parlor, bedroom, and bath strike in order to insure Hattie's election.
-Unfortunately, Hattie does not know that her daughter Myrtle's boyfriend, a reformed but wounded hoodlum, is hiding in her attic.Written by
+Middle-aged, small-town widow Hattie Burns is angered when a friend's daughter is inadvertently killed by s stray bullet in a gangland shootout at a local speakeasy.
+When Hattie confronts the mayor, a political hack running for re-election, at a campaign event about closing the illegal operations down, he brushes her off as only a woman.
+Other women at the rally draft her as a rival candidate with best-friend Ivy as campaign manager and female voters go on a "Lysistrata"-like parlor, bedroom, and bath strike in order to insure Hattie's election.
+Unfortunately, Hattie does not know that her daughter Myrtle's boyfriend, a reformed but wounded hoodlum, is hiding out in her attic.Written by

 See more »

 1 of 2 people found this review helpful.

 Was this review helpful to you?